 These twigs will be added to a compost pile.

-The seed starter mix will be used for all of my vegetables, but the majority of those will be microgreens and lettuces.
-I read in many documents that these seeds like a slightly acidic soil.
+The seed starter mix will be used for all my vegetables, but most will be microgreens and lettuce.
+I read in many documents that these seeds like slightly acidic soil.

-As you can see in the SDS, the pH of the Kellogg's soil is listed between 6.5 and 7.5.
-For that reason, I added some spent coffee grounds into the seed starter mix.
-Only about one quart in the estimated 16-quarts of coconut coir and potting soil mixture.
+The pH of Kellogg’s soil is listed between 6.5 and 7.5.
+For that reason, I added some spent coffee grounds into the seed starter mix—only about one quart in the estimated 16 quarts of coconut coir and potting soil mixture.

 Time will tell if my seed starter mix will grow plants well.
-I do know that the mix is fine-grained, it holds water well, and seeds have sprouted well in the mix so far.
+I know the mix is fine-grained, holds water well, and seeds have sprouted well.

-I'll keep you informed of how the seeds are growing, sign-up below and I'll send out weekly reminders when new blog posts are published.
+I’ll keep you informed of how the seeds are growing; click “Follow” below and enter your name and email, and I’ll send reminders when new blog posts are published.